A CSS framework add-on to Bootstrap

 List Columns

-are used most commonly on list elements to break into multiple columns on large devices and up
+.two-col and .three-col are used most commonly on list elements to break into multiple columns on large devices and up

 <ul class="two-col">